Producer of Civil Aircraft: Embraer

 Brazil is Latin America’s top performer in the aerospace industry, according to Fitch's report (2018), developing complex and advanced technologies and employing a highly qualified workforce.
 The industry has a key role in national security, economy and technological development.
 Brazilian companies are involved in all stages of aeronautic, space and defense activities, including design & development, manufacturing, production, technology, sales, customer support, and aerospace services.

 Brazilian products such as airplanes, helicopters, structural segments, engines, aircraft/engine parts, onboard systems and equipment, and air traffic control systems are developed locally and exported globally.
 At the heart of the aeronautical cluster is Embraer, which has grown to be one of the world’s largest commercial airplane manufacturer and leader in the regional aviation segment.
-Embraer is located in the state of São Paulo, comprises more than 130 companies in an aerospace cluster focused on applied scientific and technological production.
+Embraer is located in the state of São Paulo, in an aerospace cluster focused on applied scientific and technological production with more than 130 companies.

 - Brazilian company Embraer is one of the world’s largest commercial airplane manufacturer and leader in the regional aviation segment